 Towson University offers summer classes during our five-, seven- and 10-week class sessions.
 More than 1,000 classes, labs,

-to take courses in a variety of subjects that may not be available during regular terms.
-Get information about registering for Minimester.
+to take courses in a variety of subjects that may not be available during regular

-Current TU students who are enrolled at Towson and have a NetID register for classes using
+Current students who are enrolled at TU and have a NetID register for classes using

 Information for Visiting Undergraduate and Graduate Students

 If you are interested in taking a course but are not currently pursuing a degree at

 TU, you will need to register as a non-degree student.
 At Towson University, we make

 it easy for visiting students to take summer and Minimester classes.
 You can choose

 from a wide variety of classes, earn credits that will transfer, and speed up your